ZHJEE/OpenTAP/doc/User Guide/CLI Usage/Readme.md

 ```

 The `create` and `test` options are geared towards developers, and will not be covered in this section.
-The rest will be
-covered shortly.

 The OpenTAP package manager assumes [semantic versioning](https://semver.org/) is honored in the likely event dependency
 resolution is needed, and OpenTAP itself uses semantic versioning.